Cris Williamson: Early life

 Williamson was born in 1947 in Deadwood, South Dakota, although her family moved to Colorado and Wyoming when she was still young.
 Williamson has recalled that she lived in a small isolated town and at some expense, was taken to piano lessons by her mother from when she was around 5 or 6 years of age.
 Her mother insisted that "no matter how far out in the mountains or the wilderness we are, my kids are going to have culture."
 Her musical idol at the time was Judy Collins, and Williamson developed a musical style and sound that was similar to that of Collins.

 Career

 Career beginnings

 Williamson released her first album, The Artistry of Cris Williamson in 1964, when she was sixteen.
-She became a local musical sensation in Sheridan, Wyoming, releasing two following LPs afterward.
+She became a local musical sensation in Sheridan, Wyoming, releasing two subsequent LPs.
+In 1967–68, Williamson played and sang in a local Denver band named The Crystal Palace Guard.
 Williamson graduated from the University of Denver.
 She supported herself initially as a school teacher, while at the same time collaborating with other women who were also singer-songwriters and performing artists.
 She began to network with Holly Near, Meg Christian, and Margie Adam, all musicians who became women artists of stature, forming an entirely new genre of music, primarily about and for women.